rojanjose/ATOM/labs/Kubernetes.md

 #### Prerequisites:
 Familiarity with docker and containerization helps however it is not a must.
 ##### Run on IBM Cloud:
+Follow this [link](https://ibm.biz/Bd2WCn) to create your cloud account.
 Reach out to the instructor to receive the credentials for a pre-provisioned Kubernetes cluster.

 Alternatively, you can run the labs on your cluster by provisiong one on the IBM Cloud.
 Follow this [link](https://ibm.biz/Bd2WCn) to create your free cluster on IBM Cloud account.
 Select `Kubernetes Service` from the catalog and provision a lite cluster free of cost.